yuyichao/explore/julia/new_gc/bit_swap.md

 ## Optimization for sweep
-An important optimization that we want (which is also used currently) is to be able to skip sweeping a page completely if we don't need to write anything to the page.
+An important optimization that we want (which is also used currently) is to be able to skip sweeping a page completely if we don't need to **write** anything to the page (i.e. not writing to it either).
+Since we would like to figure these out without actually reading the page, it is necessary to keep some out-of-band information in the page metadata.
+These metadata are generally a summary of the gc bits in the page and therefore should be updated whenever the affected bits are updated.
+The only exceptions is the write barrier.

-For a page in the free list, this happens if all the free cells are already in the free list (i.e. we haven't allocated anything and there's no new free cells) and all the live objects are old (i.e. we don't need to clear the marked bit).
+Although the write barrier can modify the GC bits, it is always fixed up before entering the gc mark and sweep phase so it is not necessary to update the metadata when the write barrier triggers.

+* For a free page

+    We can keep the page in a different structure to be allocated in new page mode and avoid free list so that we don't need to write to the page.
-The other case is if the page will not be in the freelist at all, i.e. if the whole page is free.
-As mentioned above, one thing to be careful for this case during the full sweep is that there might be left over old mark bit on the page that can confuse the next sweep.
+    As mentioned above, one thing to be careful for this case during the full sweep is that there might be left over old mark bit on the page that can confuse the next sweep (sweep1 or sweep2).
 Therefore, we need to make sure during the next sweep we only look for the part of the page that is allocated and therefore has the GC bits fixed.

-These two cases can be detected using two bookkeeping bit in the page metadata.

-1. A bit for whether any objects in the page are marked.

-    This should be updated whenever the marked bit is changed.
+    For detecting this case during the sweep, we need to know if there's any live cells in the page.
+This can be done by keeping a bit for whether any objects in the page are marked.
+This bit should be updated whenever the marked bit is changed.

-    * The allocator always allocate clean object so this is not affected.
-    * The wb might change this bit depending on our choice but it is always fixed before entering the GC so this is fine.
-    * The marking need to update the page metadata when marking a pool object
-    * The sweep should clear this bit if there's no old object in the page.

 If a page has this bit set when entering the sweep phase, there's live objects in the page and the page is not a free page.
 Otherwise, the page is empty and can be freed directly.

-2. A bit for whether there's any young allocated cell.
+    Since we have two mark bits that can swap meaning, we need to either also modifying this when we swap the meaning or just keep a page mark bit for each mark bit.
+The former means going though the page metadata before mark2 and we would like to avoid this.
+Therefore, we'd like to use a separate page mark bit for each gc mark bit and update them we we modify the gc bits of objects in the page.

+    * The allocator always allocate clean objects so this is not affected.
+    * The marking need to update the current page mark bit when marking a pool object whenever it changes the current mark bit from 0 to 1.
+      The mark2 phase should also clear the old page mark bit since it (old mark) is known to not escape the current GC phase.
-    This should be updated whenever there's allocation or when the old bit is changed, i.e. the allocator should set this bit and the sweep should set this depending on if there's any young and live object left in the page.
+    * The sweep should clear this bit if there's no old object in the page.

-    If a page has this bit clear when entering the sweep phase, the cells are either in the free list (non-allocated) or old. (**There could still be old and dead object so we can't skip this page?** Still need a old object counter??
-This is only a problem for sweep2 since there's no old and dead object for the normal sweep).
+      The sweep2 phase should also catch and fix the cases when the old mark bit is not cleared by the mark2 phase (i.e. the's no live object).
+      This should be cheap since we are reading this bit to skip free page anyway.

+* For a page with live object inside

+    We can skip this page only if all the free cells are already in the free list and all the live objects are old.
+(And we can just chain in the existing free list).
+    In another word, we want to make sure that

+    1. For dead/free cells,

+        There's no newly dead (young or old) objects in the page and there was no allocation in the page since the last GC.
+        Otherwise, we need to fix the freelist.

+    2. For live cells,

+        They are all old.

+    One of the information we can keep track of is that if there were any young allocated cell when entering the GC (including young live ones from the last GC and newly allocated ones since the last GC).
+This bit should be set or cleared by the sweep (1 and 2) depending of if there's any young cells in the page and set by the allocator when it starts to allocate in a page.

+    If the bit is set for the page, there's at least one of

+    1. Dead young object (could be newly allocated since last GC)
+    2. Live young object

+    in the page so in this case we need to sweep the page (cannot skip it).

+    If the bit is cleared for the page, the cells in the page could be

+    1. (Dead) In free list
+    2. Dead old object (only for sweep2)
+    3. Live old object

+    therefore we can skip the page during sweep1.

+    This left us with detecting if there's dead old object in the page during sweep2.
+One way to do this is to keep two counters of old marked object for each mark bit.

+    * The allocator always allocate clean and young objects so this is not affected.
+    * The marking need to update the counter for the current old mark when marking a pool object whenever it creates a new old marked object in the page (this happens during mark1 for marking young objects being promoted and during mark2 for all old objects).

+      For the other mark bit,

+        * Mark1 doesn't need to care since it's always 0.
+        * Mark2 should in principle decrement the counter for the other mark bit.
+However, this can be done in sweep2 instead (by just zeroing it).

+    * Sweep should never update the current counter since it never create new marked old object.

+      Sweep1 doesn't need to read this counter for skipping page as mentioned above.

+    Sweep2 should compare the value of the current counter (for the current mark bit, counter1) to the value of the other counter (for the old mark bit, counter2).
+Counter1 should not be larger than counter2 since counter1 starts at 0 before mark2 and the number in it should be the total **live** old object and the number in counter1 is the total old object (in another word, the final promotion to the old gen, i.e. turning it to old marked, only happend in mark1).
+Therefore, any difference between the two counter means the page has old dead object and needs to be swept.
+The sweep2 phase should skip the page accordingly and clear counter2 for use with the next full collection.